miken/cep-developer-assessment/README.md

 The assessment has three exercises that test a candidate's ability to manipulate CSV data and write JSON outputs using existing Python packages.

-It is recommended that the candidate has familiarity with the following software packages: `numpy`, `scipy`, and `pandas`.
-These packages will simplify the work required in the assessment.
+It is recommended that the candidate has familiarity with statistics and the following Python packages: `numpy`, `scipy`, and `pandas`.

 * [Instructions](#instructions)
 * [Exercise 1](#exercise-1)